Pizza Hut: Concept

 Vintage locations featuring the red roof, designed by architect Richard D. Burke, can be found in the United States and Canada; several exist in the UK, Australia, and Mexico.
 In his book Orange Roofs, Golden Arches, Phillip Langdon wrote that the Pizza Hut red roof architecture "is something of a strange object – considered outside the realm of significant architecture, yet swiftly reflecting shifts in popular taste and unquestionably making an impact on daily life.
 These buildings rarely show up in architectural journals, yet they have become some of the most numerous and conspicuous in the United States today."

-Curbed.com reports, "Despite Pizza Hut's decision to discontinue the form when they made the shift toward delivery, there were still 6,304 traditional units standing as of 2004, each with the shingled roofs and trapezoidal windows signifying equal parts suburban comfort and strip-mall anomie."
+In 2014, Curbed.com reported, "Despite Pizza Hut's decision to discontinue the form when they made the shift toward delivery, there were still 6,304 traditional units standing as of 2004, each with the shingled roofs and trapezoidal windows signifying equal parts suburban comfort and strip-mall anomie."
 This building style was common in the late 1960s and early 1970s.
 The name "red roof" is somewhat anachronistic now since many locations have brown roofs.
 Dozens of these restaurants have closed or been relocated or rebuilt.

-Many of the older locations with the red roof design have a beer if not a full bar, music from a jukebox, and sometimes an arcade.
+Many of the older locations with the red roof design serve beer or have a full bar, music from a jukebox, and in some cases an arcade.
 In the mid-1980s, the company moved into other formats, including delivery or carryout and the fast food "Express" model.

+In June 2024, some locations reportedly brought back the all you can eat lunch buffet.